lapinskap/gulp/README.md

 ## Status
 Project is: _in progress_

-I'm going to add some HAML files in the future to train the syntax
+I'm going to add some HAML files in the future to train the syntax.

 ## Inspiration
 > Some unusual inspiration